Excel Autofit Row Height (Table of Contents)

-Now, we will see how to use Excel’s AutoFit Row Height utility to automatically fit the row height to the best fit.
-As discussed earlier, this utility is based on the size of text present in particular row.
-There are two ways of auto adjusting the row height in Excel.
+We will now see how to use Excel’s AutoFit Row Height utility to fit the row height to the best fit automatically.
+As discussed earlier, this utility is based on the size of text present in a particular row.
+There are two ways of auto-adjusting the row height in Excel.

 Method#1 – Auto Adjust Row Height in Excel